Refund & Cancellation Policy

 All hybrid students are required to pay a non-refundable deposit to secure enrollment.

-Once you start your class, the refund policy is calculated on a prorated basis.
+Once you start your class, the refund policy is calculated on the following prorated basis:

 The total program cost (after any required deposit) is divided by the total number of scheduled instructional days to determine the daily rate.
 If a student withdraws after the program has started, they are responsible for paying: